osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex3-queue-from.md

 Queue Jobs From a List of Values
 --------------------------------

-Suppose we want to modify our word-frequency analysis from a previous exercuse so that it outputs only the most common *N* words of a document.
+Suppose we want to modify our word-frequency analysis from a previous exercise so that it outputs only the most common *N* words of a document.
 However, we want to experiment with different values of *N*.

 For this analysis, we will have a new version of the word-frequency counting script.
 First, we need a new version of the word counting program so that it